 For students with a need for a reduced course load, a 3-year version of this program is available.
 Contact the Department Head for details.
-Internship Considerations, see page 82.

 Computer Technology Programming (Advanced) Certificate

 This Certificate Program will provide state-of-the-art capability in using computers, offering marketable programming skills and in-depth understanding and manipulation of hardware.
 Credits attained in the Certificate Program are transferable to the Computer Engineering Technology Associate Degree.